← Back

 Where We Are

 Version 2 is a ground-up rebuild.
 The original was a proof of concept; this one uses MapLibre GL with real 1-meter LiDAR terrain data.
-The mountain actually looks like Hunter — every ridge, every trail cut, every lift line is where it's supposed to be.
+The mountain actually looks like Hunter -- the ridges, trail cuts, and lift lines are all where they're supposed to be.
 My kids saw it for the first time and immediately started arguing about which runs were missing.

 Real Terrain